Event Date:April 26, 2026

 You are not automatically assigned to a special division.
 You must check a specific box during registration to be eligible for awards in that division.
 You may only pick one special division.

-Awards will be given three deep to both male and female participants under age 40 and the top three masters men and women (age 40 and over) in the Boston 2 Big Sur Challenge based on the fastest combined Boston and Big Sur times.
+Awards will be given three deep to both male and female participants under age 40 and the top male and female masters (age 40 and over) in the Boston 2 Big Sur Challenge based on the fastest combined Boston and Big Sur times.

-The awards ceremony will begin at 11:30 AM in the finish area (time subject to change).
+The awards ceremony will begin at 11:30 AM at the stage in Marathon Village (time subject to change).

 There are also awards in the Marathon Relay.
 There are no age group or overall awards in the 21-Miler, 11-Miler, 12K, or 5K.